 4. Buy Them An Instrument

 Again, an instrument allows them to express their feelings.
 It doesn’t matter what the instrument is as long as it plays some form of music.
+Purchase a beginner violin or guitar that will suit best for your kid.
+This will lessen the pressure for your kid in playing the instrument and will help him enjoy learning.
 As they get better, they will start to enjoy music more and more.
 Who knows, one day they might become the next big thing!
 If they don’t, they can always play in their room or wherever they fancy.

 5. Take Them To Gigs